Yesharah Society: Organization of the Yesharah Society

 That we shall teach in faith and love the truths that point the way.

-The Yesharah Society's Constitution ensured that the organization would remain professional and purpose-centered, specifying that the Constitution and by-laws were to be read biannually, and that all meetings would be conducted according to Roberts Rules of Order.
-As the Yesharah Society evolved and its purposes changed in the following years, its Constitution reflected those changes.
+The Yesharah Society's constitution ensured that the organization would remain professional and purpose-centered, specifying that the constitution and by-laws were to be read biannually, and that all meetings would be conducted according to Robert's Rules of Order.
+As the Yesharah Society evolved and its purposes changed in the following years, its constitution reflected those changes.

+Symbols

+The "Y" in Y Missionary Women referred to Brigham Young University (BYU)).
+Selected in 1932, the name Yesharah is a Hebrew word for "bearers of light", also meaning upright, just, good, or integrity.